psantori/j2m-sre-test/ReadMe.md

 ## Application

 I slightly modified the application so Fiber will always listen to a fixed port (8080 in the example).
+This will allow mapping this port as teh container port for the next steps.

 ## Dockerize

 Being the first time when i worked with a Go application I relied on Docker documentation to prepare the Dockerfile.
 I used the multistaged build as the resulting image was much smaller in this case.
 <https://docs.docker.com/language/golang/build-images/>

-To obtain the image run teh following command after changing dir to `j2m-sre-test`:
+To obtain the image run the following command after changing dir to `j2m-sre-test` so the code and the Docker file will be automatically picked up:
 `docker build -t j2m-test .`

 ## Docker compose

-In order to test the application I created a docker-compose.yml file which spins two containers, one obtained from our application and the second one using the redis:alpine image.
+In order to test the application I created a docker-compose.yaml file which spins two containers, one obtained from our application and the second one using the redis:alpine image.
 The REDIS_URL is passed as an environment variable.

-- Start:
+How to test:

+- Build the Docker image as per the previous step and hanging dir to `j2m-sre-test`
+- Start the docker compose:
 `docker compose up -d`
 - Open localhost:8080 in a browser, refresh a few times to see the incrementing of the counter.
-- Stop:
+- Stop the containers:
 `docker compose down`

 ## Registry

-I've built and published the image to the GitLab registry using the following commands.
+I've manually built and published the image to the GitLab registry using the following commands.
-Normally a PAT (personal access token) would be preffered instead of user and password considering that one such PAT can be used for CI/CD pipelines as well.

 ```bash
 $ docker login registry.gitlab.com